solana-foundation/developer-content/docs/programs/anchor/index.md

 </AccordionItem>
 </Accordion>

-If you prefer working exclusively with Rust, you can create a project with a Rust test file by using the command `anchor init --test-template rust <NAME>`.
+If you prefer Rust for testing, initialize your project with the `--test-template rust` flag.

 ```shell
 anchor init --test-template rust my-program
 ```

-The Rust test file is found in `/tests/src/test_initialize.rs`.
+The Rust test file will be at `/tests/src/test_initialize.rs`.

 <Accordion>
 <AccordionItem title="Rust Test File">